 Every member of the Peterborough Singers experiences the emotional, physical, and intellectual heights that music offers the human soul.
 It is only natural, then, that the choir is committed to inspiring people – young, old, and every age in between – to learn about choral music and singing.
 Each year, the choir offers educational workshops, bringing to our community teachers, musicians, and singers of a very high calibre, many of whom have achieved international fame.
 Sometimes, learning focuses on the musical genius of famous classical composers, such as Bach or Mozart, or on the role of the popular song in World War II or the spiritual in North American history.
 Sometimes, the focus is on learning to sight sing.
 We have even hosted master classes with world-renowned artists.

-Here's a brief sample of some of the educational opportunities offered by the Peterborough Singers in recent years.
+Here's a brief sample of some of the educational opportunities offered by the Peterborough Singers in past years.

 Mr. & Mrs. Mozart (2009) presented to students in grades 6 to 8 the music and history of Mozart’s lifetime accomplishments.
 Presenters were Ian and Catherine Sadler.